NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 Level IV cosmic signature

 3-9 cans inside.
-When cloaked, some of them are hidden.
+When cloaked, some of them are hidden. <br>
 In this signature, the cans are all located near the structures, so it is easy to get stuck in the structure and get destroyed.
 Because of this, adjust your position first after landing.
-Then orbit 500m and begin hacking after you confirmed that you won’t be stuck there.
+Then orbit 500m and begin hacking after you confirmed that you won’t be stuck there. <br>
 Sometimes two Industrials could appear inside the signature, they may drop BPC.
 (They could be scanned with cargo scanner.)

 Loot: Skill Books, Implants, Standard/Improved Booster BPC, and Reaction Formula (small possibility: Strong BPC and Reaction Formula)